The font file can be either .ttf (TrueType) or .otf (OpenType).

-3rd-party font files not installed in Windows can be used by creating a folder @Resources\Fonts in the root level folder of the skin, and putting the font .ttf files there.
+3rd-party font files can be used by creating a folder @Resources\Fonts in the root level folder of the skin, and putting the font .ttf or .otf files there.
 Rainmeter will automatically load any fonts found in that folder, and they will be available to use as if they were installed in Windows.

 Specifying the font is done with the FontFace option in a String meter.
 The font is identified by specifying the family name of the font (e.g.